Codecademy/docs/content/general/concepts/semantic-html/semantic-html.md

   - 'paths/front-end-engineer-career-path'
 ---

-**Semantic HTML** is the use of HTML tags that are representative of the content, so that browsers can appropriately parse the content of a site.
+**Semantic HTML** is the use of HTML tags that represent the content so that browsers can appropriately parse a site's content.
 This is beneficial as it ensures that content can be described accurately for those that rely on accessibility features.

 ## Non-Semantic Tags